project-akri/akri-on-krustlet/demo-kubelet.md

 ## Start Akri

-Lets make our cluster ready for handling the discovered devices and for this we are using Akri's Debug Echo configurations, more information can be found [here](https://github.com/deislabs/akri/blob/main/docs/debug-echo-configuration.md).
+Let us make our cluster ready for handling the discovered devices and for this we are using Akri's Debug Echo configurations, more information can be found [here](https://github.com/deislabs/akri/blob/main/docs/debug-echo-configuration.md).

 ```
 helm repo add akri-helm-charts https://deislabs.github.io/akri/